barla-x88/SkipYouTubeAd/README.md

 <h1 align="center">SkipYouTubeAd - A tiny extension for skipping Ads</h1>

 <p align="center"><img  src="images/icon128.png" alt="Image by rawpixel.com on Freepik"></p>
-This tiny chrome extension automatically skips skippable ads for you.
+This tiny chrome extension automatically skips ads for you.
 This extension in not available on the chrome web store.
 It can be manually installed in chrome browsers.

+## Update

+Now works with Non-skippable Ads

 ## How to Install